Leah123-d/Eventonica/README.md

 # Welcome to Eventonica!

-I made this project to practice how to working with CRUD operations and connection the user's input to modify a database.
+I made this project to practice working with CRUD operations and connection the user's input to modify a database.

 ## Project Objective: